 In Reggio-inspired programs, there is a belief that the environment serves as third teacher.
 In this way the environment and the messages that early childhood educators create in their spaces can support self-directed learning.
 When planning the environment, think about the provocations you plan to present for children.

 What is a provocation?

-Provocations are presentations of materials and/or questions that invite children into a conversation with materials.
-For example, I might have a question in a pexi-frame at a table, stating, “Can you make friends with a leaf?”
-I would the add to the table leaves of different shapes and sizes, magnifying glasses, books on leaves and fine point black markers and paper.
-Introducing the activity, I would take the time to explain that children were welcome to choose their work and we had a provocation on leaves.
-I would read the question in the plexi-frame, so children would know what the works said.
-As the children leave the circle as they share their intentions for their focus for the morning.
+Provocations are presentations of materials and/or questions that invite children into a conversation with the materials.
+For example, I might have a question in a plexiglass-frame at a table, stating, “Can you make friends with a leaf ?”
+This question would be based on an earlier discussion with the children and a question the proposed about their relationship with leaves.
+To assist the children in their exploration of this question I would add to the table where the invitation lives, leaves of different shapes and sizes, magnifying glasses, books on leaves plus writing materials so the children could record their investigation through drawing and/or words.
+When introducing the activity, I welcome the children to choose their own work and introduce the provocation on leaves.
+To introduce the discussion, I read the question in the plexiglass-frame, so children who do not read yet know what the words are expressing.

-In this way, I would invite the environment in as third teacher.
+This is how I invite the environment in as third teacher.
 Once I had intentionally introduced an idea---mostly inspired by the children’s own questions that had been captured when observing---I would work to provide a provocation that could be introduced the next day.
 Engaging the environment as third teacher requires reflection on the children’s interest and intention in planning, while interest is ‘hot’ to capture children’s interest and imagination.

-In this way I was able to connect the children's interest and the environment together.
+Following this progression, I was able to connect the children's interests and the environment together.

-What do you see as the role of the classroom environment?
+How do you see the role of the classroom environment in children’s learning?